-For his tremendous achievements, he has been appreciated through various awards and nominations at the national and international level.
+For his tremendous achievements, he has been appreciated through various awards and nominations at the national and international levels.
 A popular Media House, Asian News networks in Karnataka has called him the ‘Asamanya Kannadiga’ meaning “Impossible Kannadiga”.
-Rotary foundation has awarded him with “Unsung Hero of the city” and “Community Service Award” titles.
+The rotary foundation has awarded him with “Unsung Hero of the city” and “Community Service Award” titles.
 He has also been nominated for many awards, which are yet to be announced.

 After the impact seen by the rejuvenated lakes, his vision has broadened beyond borders.
 His mission is to rejuvenate at least 25% of the lakes in Bangalore by 2025.
-He wishes to help the city become drought free and avoid yet another Cape Town.
-But, now he dreams of an India to be drought free.
+He wishes to help the city become drought-free and avoid yet another Cape Town!
+But now he dreams of a drought-free India.
 He wants to inspire everyone to take up lakes and water bodies and make it a be self-sustaining ecosystem.

 The road ahead

-What is worthwhile to note is that, he has been quietly working and researching on lakes and ecosystems for nearly 5 years.
+What is worthwhile to note is that he has been quietly working and researching on lakes and ecosystems for nearly 5 years.
 He has done independent work on understanding lake designing and execution.
-He realized that rather than working on a full time job, and simultaneously working on lakes, if he focuses fully on such environmental work, he will be able to help improve lives of more and more people in the country.
-Thus, to take this vision forward, Anand quit his highly paying job in January 2019.
-He has, since then, dedicated the rest of his life for nation building.
+He realized that rather than working on a full-time job, and simultaneously working on lakes, if he focuses fully on environmental work, he will be able to help improve more lives of the people.
+Thus, to take this vision forward, Anand quit his high paying job in January 2019.
+He has, since then, dedicated the rest of his life for nation-building.